 If you no longer need access to a remote system, select the Jump Client and click the Remove button, or right-click on the Jump Client and select Remove from the menu.
 You may select multiple Jump Clients to remove them all at the same time.

 If the remote user manually uninstalls a Jump Client, the deleted item is either marked as uninstalled or completely removed from the list of Jump Items in the representative console.
 This setting is available at /login > Jump > Jump Clients.
-If the Jump Client cannot contact the Secure Remote Access Appliance at the time it is uninstalled, the affected item remains in its offline state.
-If a Jump Client goes offline and does not reconnect to the Secure Remote Access Appliance for 180 days, it is automatically uninstalled from the target computer and is removed from the Jump interface.
+If the Jump Client cannot contact the B Series Appliance at the time it is uninstalled, the affected item remains in its offline state.
+If a Jump Client goes offline and does not reconnect to the B Series Appliance for 180 days, it is automatically uninstalled from the target computer and is removed from the Jump interface.

-The maximum number of Jump Clients available to a Virtual Appliance is based on allocated resources.
-See the Virtual Appliance Sizing Guidelines .
+The maximum number of Jump Clients available to a RS Virtual Appliance is based on allocated resources.
+For more information, please see the RS Virtual Appliance Sizing Guidelines .

 Use Jump Clients to Access Unattended Android Devices

-Beginning with BeyondTrust 16.1, a persistent connection can be established with an Android device by pinning a Jump Client to the device.
-This provides the ability to have unattended support sessions with Android devices.
+A persistent connection can be established with a Samsung or Zebra Android device by pinning a Jump Client to the device.
+This provides the ability to have unattended support sessions.
 You can deploy Jump Clients using either of the methods below.